clarity-h2020/scenario-analysis/README.md

 ### User Interface

-Several UI components that are not needed or are not working due to the absence of **Criteria Functions** and **Decision Strategies** have been disabled so that they do not interfere with [report generation](https://github.com/clarity-h2020/csis-helpers-module/issues/13).
-If such functions and strategies are defined in the future, they can be re-enabled by removing the `ng-if` directives in [index.html](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/index.html):
+Several UI components, in particular criteria and ranking diagrams, that are not needed or are not working due to the absence of **Criteria Functions** and **Decision Strategies** had to be disabled so that they do not interfere with [report generation](https://github.com/clarity-h2020/csis-helpers-module/issues/13).
+If such functions and strategies become avilable in the future, the ui components can be re-enabled by removing the `ng-if` directives in [index.html](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/index.html):

 `<div class="row" ng-if="false">`